 “I’m just trying to encourage that message of balancing time in front of the screen with time outside,” he said.
 “I’ve worked in outdoor education for the last decade or so, so I think I’ve seen the benefits to children of spending time outside and research bears that out.”

 Ninety-three per cent of Canadian youth don’t get the recommended minimum of daily exercise, a reflection of lifestyles altered by social change in tandem with technology.

 The average student spends 53 hours a week in front a TV, computer or video screen.
-That is seen as a major contributor to an alarming increase in childhood obesity and Type 1 diabetes, not to mention unforeseen health risks later in life.
+That is seen as a major contributor to an alarming increase in childhood obesity and diabetes, not to mention unforeseen health risks later in life.

 Harris is far from a lone voice in the wilderness.
 He represents Take Me Outside in partnership with The Child and Nature Alliance and KidActive.
 Parents, schools and children themselves are often aware of the problem, he noted.
 Reversing the trend is the challenge.